US could see a century's worth of sea rise in just 30 years

 People are also reading…

+However, the worst of the long-term sea level rise from the melting of ice sheets in Antarctica and Greenland probably won't kick in until after 2100, said ocean service oceanographer William Sweet, the report's lead author.

-Warmer water expands, and the melting ice sheets and glaciers adds more water to the worlds oceans.
+Warmer water expands, and the melting ice sheets and glaciers add more water to the world's oceans.

 The report "is the equivalent of NOAA sending a red flag up" about accelerating the rise in sea levels, said University of Wisconsin-Madison geoscientist Andrea Dutton, a specialist in sea level rise who wasn't part of the federal report.
 The coastal flooding the U.S. is seeing now "will get taken to a whole new level in just a couple of decades."